BayesianFreaks/scikit-stan/README.md

 # Using python2?
 Are you joking?

-We can't see you because we are living in the future from you, and you're living in past ages.
-Please say hallo to Nobunaga Oda.
+We can't touch you because we are living in the future from you, and you're living in past ages.
+Please say hello to Nobunaga Oda.
 We will always use newest features of newest versions of python, and you should use newest version of python.